 )}

-State Changes: Clearly announce state changes for dynamic controls using aria-live regions for important updates that don’t receive focus:
+Finally, state changes for dynamic controls should be clearly announced using aria-live regions for important updates that don’t receive focus.

 <div aria-live="polite" className="sr-only">